 We really recommend that you grab a drink or a bite to eat outside the castle at the café on the road.
 You can take in the amazing views of the valley and small villages that live in the shadow of Koenigsbourg Castle.
 Alsace is an amazing region with many things not to miss.

 We hope you enjoyed reading about our trip to Chateau Haut Koenigsbourg as much as we loved being there.
 We know this article from us here at Wyld Family Travel will have you inspired to visit Chateau Koenigsbourg when you are staying in the Alsace region.
-For more amazing ideas on where to holiday in France click through to our France Destination Guide page for more brilliant inspiration.
+For more amazing ideas on where to holiday in France, click our France Destination Guide page for more brilliant inspiration.